 - Lay this puff oval over the top of the vegetables.
 Using a small sharp knife cut lines through the top piece of pastry radiating out from the middle to create a sunbeam pattern.
-Press the outer edges slightly to fix in place and brush lightly with beaten egg or olive oil.
+Press the outer edges slightly to fix in place and brush lightly with olive oil.

 - Bake at 220C/200C Fan for 20 minutes until golden and puffed up.